ilmari-h/envie/apps/cli/README.md

 - `ENVIE_CONFIG_DIRECTORY` - Config file directory location.
 - `ENVIE_KEYPAIR_PATH` - Specify Ed25519 keypair path (OpenSSH format) overriding the one in your config file.
 - `ENVIE_INSTANCE_URL` - Specify instance url overriding the one in your config file.
+- `ENVIE_ACCESS_TOKEN` - Specify the value of your access token to authenticate with the instance (alternative to CLI login)

 ### Usage: